 - Rent and mortgage: Building, kitchen, terrace

-- Staff: Gross salaries + employer contributions
+- Staff: Gross salaries plus employer contributions

-- Energy: Gas, water, electricity averaged per month
+- Energy: Gas, water, electricity averaged monthly

 - Insurance: Business, liability, inventory